Sarracenia (Pitcher Plant or Trumpet Pitcher)

 No fertiliser of any kind needs to normally be provided to your Pitcher Plants.
 They're experts at dealing with nutrient-poor situations and this is why they've evolved to capture insects.

-They like it warm to hot when in active growth so a typical home is perfect, and in Winter they like it cold.
+They like it warm to hot when in active growth so a typical home is perfect, and in winter they like it cold.
 Really cold.
 Unlike almost every other houseplants they'll happily take mild frosts when dormant.

 You seldom need to repot a Sarracenia into a bigger pot unless the container you're starting with is very small.